 3 Compatibility analysis/methodology

-3.1 Aircraft Landing Systems Characteristics
+3.1 Aircraft Landing Systems (ALS) Characteristics

 The technical characteristics of ALS systems that operate in the 15.4-15.7 GHz band can be found in a working document towards a preliminary draft new Recommendations ITU-R M.[15.4-15.7_GHZ_ARNS].
 This section provides an overview and characteristics of an ALS system that operates in the 15.4-15.7 GHz band which is implemented by some administrations.